Oreo Landscaping

 Read more →

-Barley, a dog, photographed up close while lying on her side on a futon.
+Barley, a dog, curls up with a frilly pillow while snoozing on a bedspread.

 Read more →